TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/4. Continuous Data Module/README.txt

 Author: Tony de Schultz
 ______________________________________________

-This module is concerned with preprocessing data, showing continuous spike analysis, analysing the static spectrum of continuous data and show continuous unit analysis.
+This module is concerned with preprocessing data, showing continuous spike analysis, analyzing the static spectrum of continuous data and show continuous unit analysis.
 When preprocessing is finished, it adds the field 'Preprocessed' to the dataset.
 When the Preprocessed field is already part of the dataset, it gets overwritten by the new pipeline.

 All Preprocessing steps involving filtering (high pass, low pass, band stop, narrowband and median filtering) are handled by fieldtrip, see: https://github.com/fieldtrip/fieldtrip.